deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 Text Question Answering
 =======================

-Answer the question to the text with a segment of this text.
+Text Question Answering component answers a question based on a given context (e.g, a paragraph of text), where the answer to the question is a segment of the context.

 .. table::
     :widths: auto